hmperry/se_project_express/README.md

 # WTWR (What to Wear?): Back End

 The back-end project is focused on creating a server for the What to Wear application.
 This is the database that supports the user interactivity of adding clothing articles and other users to be able to utilize the app.
-The eventual goal is to create a server with an API and user authorization.
+This version of the app has user authorization implemented into the various methods of the API.

 ## Technologies